KaterinaWalter/javadocs/docs/unit1/notes115.md

 </div>

-{:.highlight}
+{:.warning}
-Note that spaces are not added between strings automatically.
-If you want a space between two strings then add one using + " " +.
-If you forget to add spaces, you will get smushed output like "HiJose" instead of "Hi Jose".
-And remember that variables are never put inside the quotes ("") since this would print the variable name out letter by letter instead of its value.
+Note that spaces are not added between strings automatically!
+If you want a space between two strings then add one using `+ " " +`.
+If you forget to add spaces, you will get smushed output like `"HiJose"`.
+And remember that variables are never put inside the quotes (`""`) since this would print the variable name out letter by letter instead of its value.

 You can even add other items to a string using the ``+`` operator.
 Primitive values like ``int`` and ``boolean`` will be converted to a ``String`` like what